edmundhung/maildog/README.md

 ### Regions support

-Not every region support receiving emails with AWS SES.
+Not every region supports receiving emails with AWS SES.
 As of 30 June 2021, only 3 regions you can deploy `maildog` on:

 1. US East (N. Virginia)
 2. US West (Oregon)
 3. Europe (Ireland)

 Please check the [AWS documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/regions.html#region-receive-email) for the latest update.

+## 📮 Give it a try?

+You can find the installation guide [here](docs/installation.md).
+The setup might take 10-20 minutes.